-The overwhelming number of mutations in cancer genomes occur in the non-coding regions; in contrast, we understand the impact of mutations well in a only very limited number of cancer genes.
-The new release of the ENCODE data allow us to bridge these two disparate facts.
-First, the new ENCODE data enables precise genome-wide background mutation rate calibration in a variety of tumors by separating the effect of well-known confounders, such as replication timing and chromatin status.
-Furthermore, by integrating large scale of CHIP-seq, DNASE-seq, Enhancer-seq, Hi-C and ChIA-PET data from ENCODE, we are able to define with high confidence distal and proximal regulatory elements and their linkages to annotated genes.
-This enables us to create extended gene definitions containing linked regulatory elements, and we are able to show these extended elements outperforms coding region only analysis in terms of burdening.
-In particular, in CLL it allows us to find well-known drivers such as TP53 and ATM in CLL, but also pick up other key genes such as BCL6, which can then be associated with patient prognosis.
+We understand the impact of somatic mutations well in a only very limited number of cancer genes; in contrast, the overwhelming number of mutations in cancer genomes occur in non-coding region.
+The new release of the ENCODE data allow us to bridge these two facts.
+First, the new ENCODE data enables precise tissue-matched genome-wide background mutation rate calibration in a variety of tumors by separating the effect of well-known confounders, such as replication timing and chromatin status.
+Furthermore, by integrating large scale of ChIP-seq, DNase-seq, Enhancer-seq, Hi-C and ChIA-PET data from ENCODE, we are able to define with high confidence distal and proximal regulatory elements and their linkages to annotated genes.
+This enables us to create extended gene definitions, and we are able to show these are more sensitive than coding region only analysis in terms of burdening.
+In particular, in leukemia it allows us to find well-known drivers such as TP53 and ATM, but also pick up other key genes such as BCL6 [[pick a different cancer – todisc later?]], which can then be associated with patient prognosis.
 Second, we integrated the ENCODE data to build up a high confidence TF-gene regulatory network.
 This enabled us to identify highly rewired (i.e. target changing) TFs, such as NRF1 and MYC in comparing tumor and normal samples.
-We further investigated the cooperation and competition relationships among TFs to prioritize those that experienced dramatic TF-TF association changes.
-In addition, our network clustering analysis provided us insights of tumor and normal specific networks, which might be key to cancer progression.
-Third, we use our regulatory analysis to prioritize various TFs and other regulators. [[more integrated]] In particular, we prioritized ZNF687 as a key TF for breast cancer and SUB1 as a key RNA binding protein for liver and lung cancer and validated them through knock out experiments.
-Finally, we proposed an integrative scoring workflow to prioritize SNVs in the key elements and network hubs mentioned above according to their putative deleterious impact.
-Small -scale validation results from luciferase assay show that almost all of our prioritized variants significantly affect gene expression.
+By integrating large-scale chromatin features, we demonstrated that such massive rewiring events between tumor and normal cell lines are mainly attrributable to the chromatin structure changes instead of direct mutational effect.
+Furthermore, we also found that TFs with more mutationally burdened binding sites (eg [[fill in TF names]])) tend to be located at the bottom hierarchy of the TF regulation network.
+Third, using the ENCODE regulatory network, we developed integrative scoring workflow to prioritize key elements (and mutations in them) according to their role in cancer and then validated these in small-scale studies. [[now unified this sect. ]] In particular, we prioritized ZNF687 as a key TF for breast cancer and SUB1 as a key RNA binding protein for liver and lung cancer and validated them through siRNA knockdown experiments.
+Finally, we identified key enhancers and mutations in them in breast cancer and then validated the functional effect of the mutations through luciferase assays.